Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-wpf/README.md

 ## Use custom commands

 If you built your dialog using the [Custom Commands](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-commands) service (instead of a Bot-Framework bot registered with Direct Line Speech channel), enter your custom commands application ID in the setting page ("custom commands app id").
 This client application will connect to the custom commands service that hosts your dialog.

+## Use adaptive cards

+If your bot sends down adaptive cards, the client will display them and you will be able to click on the cards and the data from the action will be displayed in a message box.
+If you would like to send responses back to the bot, you will have to change the code to call the SendActivityAsync() API.

 ## Resources
 - [Bot Framework](https://dev.botframework.com/) docs: